Rat problem ‘causing distress’ to ‘petrified’ Peterborough residents as area ‘overrun’ by rodents

-Rat problem ‘causing distress’ to ‘petrified’ Peterborough residents as area becomes ‘overrun’ by rodents
+Rat problem ‘causing distress’ to Peterborough residents as resident says area ‘overrun’ by rodents

 “They’re climbing walls and drainpipes – they’re on our window ledges and nesting in cars”